Egham: History

 Another memorial at the top of the hill in nearby Englefield Green, the Air Forces Memorial commemorates Commonwealth air force personnel killed during the Second World War but who have no known grave.
 It was the first new-built British building to be listed in the post-war era.
 The memorial is administered by the Commonwealth War Graves Commission and freely open to the public year-round.
 It has excellent views towards London, Windsor and the Surrey Hills, as well as being a place of quiet contemplation and reflection.

-Egham at one time held horse races which took place at the Runnymede meadow, which interfered with the Inclosure Act of 1814 (54 G. III, c.
-153) and the consequent award made in 1817, which divided up the meadow, as the Act stipulated that any enclosures which should interfere with the holding of Egham races at the end of August upon its usual course must be removed every year.
+Egham at one time held horse races which took place at the Runnymede meadow, which interfered with the Egham Inclosure Act 1814 and the consequent award made in 1817, which divided up the meadow, as the act stipulated that any enclosures which should interfere with the holding of Egham races at the end of August upon its usual course must be removed every year.
 In 1836 the races were presided over by William IV, who gave a plate to be run for at the meeting, which coincided with festivities at Windsor for his daughter's marriage.
 The races ceased in 1884.

 Other than two forming the hub of today's Virginia Water (including Wentworth), the principal properties were 'Egham Manor and Park', 'Egham Wick', 'Kenwolde Court', 'Markwood', 'Kingswood' and 'Alderhurst' for a time home of Lord Thring.

 Parts of Egham have featured in national and international news in the 21st century.
 On 12 September 2007 a case of foot-and-mouth disease was found in Egham, 12 mi from the previous outbreak found in early August 2007.
-In December 2008, Egham was at the centre of a controversy due to possible traffic impact on the three level crossings in the town to be kept in situ under the abandoned Heathrow Airtrack project.
 Occasional flooding of Runnymede and parts of Egham Hythe have taken place following exceptional Thames Valley winter rainfall.
 Units of the army were deployed to assist with defences and dealing with damage from flooding in the 2013-14 winter storms.